Policies for Teaching Evaluations, Final Examinations, and Grading

 An R is a temporary grade and must be assigned after the first half of a two-semester course.
 The grade assigned at the end of the whole course is the final grade for both halves.

 The college accepts grade changes only when you explain that the original grade was assigned in error.
 It is not permissible to allow a student to complete a course or hand in additional work after you have submitted a grade for that student; you should not change a grade simply due to pressure from a student, unless the grade you assigned was wrong.
 (See the 2010 Faculty Handbook, Changes in Grades.)
-If necessary, refer students to College Registrar Melanie Holland Bell (255-4833).
+If necessary, refer students to the Arts and Sciences Student Services Office (255-4833).
 Official grades can be changed by using OLGAA, the On-Line Grade Adjustment Application.